 And so, I did.

 Several excavations around the bases of the Cove’s two remaining sarsens have been performed over the years.
-But the deepest was made in 2003 when ripe-husk-free barley seed was found against the base of the Backstone's outer face in a rescue attempt to prevent the stones from toppling over.
+But the deepest was made in 2003 when ripe-husk-free barley seed was found against the base of the Backstone's outer face in a rescue attempt to prevent the stone from toppling over.

-9. If a stone would benefit from a good scrubbing, this one would!
+If a stone would benefit from a good scrubbing, this one would!

 Few things archaeological can be proved beyond doubt.
 The alignment of Avebury's Cove is one of the exceptions.
 That is why I made another visit on the 20th of September 2021, with a crude Tee-square and affixed compass, to reaffirm the alignment I had found in 2009.
 It did.
-The compass showed the azimuth of the Backstone to be 48 degrees and midway between the sun and moon's northernmost risings.
+The compass showed the azimuth of the Backstone to be about 48 degrees and midway between the sun and moon's northernmost risings.

 11. Archaeologists ground plan of Avebury's Cove.
 REF: Archaeological excavations at the Cove, 2003.